Tori Comes Out of Her Shell: When You Are Lonely

 Also included is a tear-out page of "Back Pocket Bible Verses" that will give children a practical way to remember God's words when they feel all alone.

 Jayne V. Clark, MAR, is the Chief of Staff at the Christian Counseling & Educational Foundation (CCEF).
-She is also a counselor with thirty years of experience, a frequent retreat and conference speaker, and the author of the minibooks Single and Lonely: Finding the Intimacy You Desire and Healing Broken Relationships: What to Do When You’ve Been Hurt and many counseling articles.
+She is also a counselor with thirty years of experience, a frequent retreat and conference speaker, and the author of the minibooks Single and Lonely: Finding the Intimacy You Desire and Healing Broken Relationships: What to Do When You've Been Hurt, as well as many counseling articles.

 View AllClose